sstallion/go-hid/README.md

 Once installed, issue `lshid -h` to display usage.

+### libusb Backend Support

+On Linux, the hidraw backend is enabled by default.
+If the libusb backend is desired the `libusb` build constraint must be specified:

+    $ go build -tags libusb ./...

 ## Documentation

 Up-to-date documentation can be found on [pkg.go.dev][2], or by issuing the `go